 The calorie count for an egg depends primarily on its size, which may vary considerably.
 A fried egg will have significantly more calories from fat than a raw egg due to the cooking oil.
 Fried eggs also have a large amount of cholesterol, although this is concentrated in the yolk.
+Learn more about the nutritional information in eggs by using a calorie counter.

 A fried egg typically requires a small amount of vegetable oil to keep it from sticking to the pan.
 Heat the pan on a burner at medium heat and crack the egg open.
 Place the contents of the egg into the pan without breaking the yolk.
 Cook the egg until the yolk reaches the consistency you desire.